signebedi/mercutio/docs/index.md

 - Dungeon Masters looking to automate character creation and dice rolls
 - Everyday enthusiasts interested in learning more about Python and gaming

+To see intended future features and developments, see the changelog.
 You can always add a [Github issue](https://github.com/signebedi/mercutio/issues) if there are features that might be useful to additional audiences.